 2. Hiring and onboarding metrics

-With the right hiring and onboarding observations and metrics, managers can fine-tune job descriptions and reduce the risk of future hiring mistakes, which can cost them a great deal of time, money, and headaches down the road.
-They’ll have valuable data that informs them of when and how to recruit new candidates.
+With the right hiring and sales onboarding observations and metrics, managers can fine-tune job descriptions and reduce the risk of future hiring mistakes, which can cost a great deal of time, money and headaches down the road.
+Sales leaders will also have valuable data that informs them of when and how to recruit new candidates.

-Productivity itself should also be measured in order to track and analyze the ratio of sales to quota capacity.
-You can then determine the actual monetary impact of percentage increase or decrease in your sales productivity.
+- Productivity: The ratio of sales to quota capacity, and the actual monetary impact of an increase or decrease in this productivity.

 3. Training and coaching metrics

-Many organizations make significant investments in sales enablement.
-After all, without a strong sales enablement strategy, it’s nearly impossible to create and maintain a successful sales team.
-Therefore, training and coaching metrics are invaluable to those in sales, marketing, management, and just about anyone else who is involved in sales enablement.
-Unique from onboarding, training and coaching are ongoing and impact both new hires and seasoned reps.
+Without a strong sales enablement strategy, it’s nearly impossible to create and maintain a successful sales team.
+Therefore, training and coaching metrics are invaluable to those in sales, marketing, management, and just about anyone else involved in sales enablement.

 4. Outreach metrics